 Here are some questions that are frequently asked about Landlord Buildings Insurance:

 Do I need landlord buildings insurance if I live in the property?

-If you let out part of your property, it’s unlikely that you’ll be covered by an ordinary buildings insurance policy.
+If you let out part of your property, ordinary buildings may not be the cover you require.
 Before you take out insurance, please inform us if you live in the property so that we can discuss your policy options to see if they are right for you.
-To read more about the differences between Landlord and Home Insurance read our Landlord Tips page
+To find out more about the differences between Landlord and Home Insurance, see our Tips for Landlords section.

 What if my property is unoccupied?

-Your buildings and contents will still be covered if your property is left unoccupied up to a maximum of 90 days.
+Once you have a policy with us the buildings and contents will still be covered if your property is left unoccupied up to a maximum of 90 days.
 This offers you peace of mind in knowing that your policy will not automatically become invalid in between lettings.
-Cover for malicious acts, theft, escape of water or oil and accidental damage are excluded after the property has been left unoccupied for more than 90 consecutive days.
+Cover for malicious acts, theft, escape of water or oil, and accidental damage are excluded after the property has been left unoccupied for more than 90 consecutive days.

 If you are thinking of getting a quote but your property is unoccupied, if your main intention is to let it out to a Tenant we may be able to offer a policy in these circumstances.

 For a comprehensive list of what exactly is included in your cover and what’s excluded, you should refer to your policy wording and insurance schedule.
 If you have any questions or would like to arrange a specific type of cover, please get in touch with our experienced and helpful team